bopen/c3s_430a_ecde_page_text/content/markdown/consolidated/Tropical_Nights,_2011-2099.md

 Tropical Nights, 2011-2099
 ==========================

-# Projected change in the Number of Tropical Nights
+# Projected change in the number of tropical nights

 ## Main